Mssmall/SideProject0/README.md

-Aware that coloured blue keys do not disappear if particular song stops playing. (do this in time function)
+Aware that coloured blue keys do not disappear if particular song stops playing.
+    ->> update: changes keys to white when song finishes playing

 What to implement next?